jlpujante/cicd-fastapi-example/README.md

 # cicd-fastapi-example

-This repository contains a skeleton code and configuration files necessary for deploying a basic FastAPI application using an automated CI/CD pipeline.
+This repository contains a skeleton code and configuration files necessary for deploying a basic FastAPI application using an automated CI/CD pipeline in Render.

 ## Folder Structure
 - `.github/workflows/:` This directory houses the GitHub Actions workflow files defining the CI/CD pipeline.